-The RVP3.. controllers have a yearly clock for entering the time of day, the week-day and the date.
+The RVP360 has a yearly clock for entering the time of day, the weekday and the date.

 The weekday on operating line 39 is automatically determined according to the set date and cannot be changed.

 The change from summertime to wintertime, and vice versa, is made automatically.
 Should the respective regulations change, the changeover dates can be adjusted (refer to chapter 17 "Function block: Service functions and general settings").